troydhanson/fluxcap/README.md

 ## Encapsulation modes

-Fluxcap can transmit taps over a regular network, using a GRE tunnel.
+Fluxcap can also transmit and receive taps over a regular IP network.
+The packets travel inside a layer of GRE encapsulation.
+The supported tunnel encapsulation modes are GRETAP, and regular GRE.
+GRETAP (also called TEB for "transparent ethernet bridging") is preferred.
-To elaborate, this means receiving a tap on one NIC, then transmitting the tap packets _inside a layer of encapsulation_ over an IP network.

-The supported tunnel encapsulation modes are GRETAP, GRE and ERSPAN.
-GRETAP, aka TEB for "transparent ethernet bridging", is preferred.
 It preserves the MAC addresses in the encapsulation, whereas GRE does not.
+ERSPAN is another way to transmit a tap inside GRE, it may be supported in fluxcap in the future.

+### Transmitter

 In this example, the recipient tunnel endpoint is 192.168.102.100:

     fluxcap -tx -E gretap:192.168.102.100 ring

-Below we see it's easy to reverse the encapsulation on the receiving end.

-#### Decapsulation
+### Receiver

+    fluxcap -rx -E gretap ring

+To limit the interface and/or the IP address on which GRE is received, use:

+    fluxcap -rx -E gretap:127.0.0.1 -i lo ring

+replacing 127.0.0.1 with the local IP address or replacing lo with an interface.

+### GRE keys

+It is possible to set the GRE key on a transmitted GRE/GRETAP tunnel using the `-K <key>` option.
+For example, `-K 500` sets the key to 500.
+This is useful when aggregating multiple taps over GRE, when there is a need to differentiate them on the receiving end.

+On the receiver, `-K <key>` specifies the key that should be accepted.

+The key can be specified as a 32-bit unsigned integer, or as a dotted quad IP of any meaning to the user.

+#### Receiver alternative: Linux OS decapsulation

 If the recipient host is Linux, it can decapsulate the tunnel for us.
 This creates a synthetic NIC on the host, ready for use with a packet